openshift/ansible-service-broker/docs/service-bundle.md

 * namespace: the target namespace in which resources should be created, deleted, or acted upon.

-Other keys represent parameter names from the Plan, the values for which have the type specified in the Plan.
+Other keys represent parameter names from the Plan, the values of which have the type specified in the Plan.

 Example of JSON document passed to __bind__: